emberjs/website/source/guides/models/defining-models.md

 #### Explicit Inverses

-Ember Data will do its bed to discover which relationships map to one another.
+Ember Data will do its best to discover which relationships map to one another.
 In the one-to-many code above, for example, Ember Data can figure out that changing the `comments` relationship should update the `post` relationship on the inverse because `post` is the only relationship to